data-apis/scipy-2023-presentation/paper/paper.rst

 Objectives
 ----------

-Standardization efforts must maintain a delicate balance between codifying what already exists and maintaining relevance with respect to future innovation.
+Standardization efforts must maintain a balance between codifying what already exists and maintaining relevance with respect to future innovation.
 The latter aspect is particularly fraught, as relevance requires anticipating future needs, technological advances, and emerging use cases.
-Accordingly, if a standard is to remain relevant, the standardization process must be conservative in its scope, thorough in its consideration of current and prior art, and have clearly defined objectives against which continued success is measured.
+Accordingly, if a standard is to remain relevant, the standardization process must be conservative in its scope, thorough in its consideration of current and prior art, and have clearly defined objectives against which success is measured.

 To this end, we established four objectives for the array API standard.
 1) Allow array-consuming libraries to accept and operate on arrays